Snapchat/KeyDB/README.md

 Project Support
 -------------------

 The KeyDB team maintains this project as part of Snap Inc. KeyDB is used by Snap as part of its caching infrastructure and is fully open sourced.
 There is no separate commercial product and no paid support options available.
 We really value collaborating with the open source community and welcome PRs, bug reports, and open discussion.
 For community support or to get involved further with the project check out our community support options [here](https://docs.keydb.dev/docs/support) (slack, forum, meetup, github issues).
-Our team monitors these channlels regularly.
+Our team monitors these channels regularly.

 Additional Resources